christocracy/cordova-plugin-background-geolocation/README.md

 ## Registering plugin for Adobe® PhoneGap™ Build

 [Adobe® PhoneGap™ Build](http://build.phonegap.com) supports plugins from npm as well.
 To register plugin add following line into your config.xml.
-If you're using *hydration*, you have to download and reinstall your app, as plugins are not updated.
+If you're using *hydration*, you have to download and reinstall your app with every new version of the plugin, as plugins are not updated.

 ```
 <gap:plugin name="cordova-plugin-mauron85-background-geolocation" source="npm"/>